-New Jersey Sheriff Michael Saudino Apologizes For Racist Comments But Refuses To Resign
+New Jersey Sheriff Michael Saudino Apologizes For Racist Comments, But Refuses To Resign

 Saudino released a statement on Thursday night saying that the remarks are “not representative of the person I am” and do not reflect how he has conducted himself professionally in his 46 years in law enforcement.
 He also defended his record in promoting diversity.

-“During my time as the Bergen County Sheriff I have worked hard to successfully increase the diversity of the membership in the Bergen County Sheriff’s Department,” he said in the statement (via the New York Post).
+“During my time as the Bergen County Sheriff I have worked hard to successfully increase the diversity of the membership in the Bergen County Sheriff’s Department,” he said in the statement, via the New York Post.
 “This increased diversity has been accomplished while working hand-in-hand with the members and leadership of our minority communities in Bergen County.”

 Bergen County NJ Sheriff Michael Saudino is caught on secret recording making 'appalling' racist remark lamenting that pot legalization will 'let the blacks come in and do whatever the f**k they want'